Glion Institute of Higher Education

-The Glion Institute of Higher Education (informally Glion) is a private hospitality management school with campuses in Switzerland and the United Kingdom.
-It is owned by Eurazeo, a private equity firm based in Paris, and it forms part of the education group Sommet Education.
+The Glion Institute of Higher Education (GIHE, Institut de hautes études de Glion) provides instruction in hospitality management, with campuses in Switzerland and the United Kingdom.

 History

-Established in 1962 as the Institut International de Glion, the school was founded by Swiss professors Walter Hunziker and Frédéric Tissot on the site of the former Grand Hôtel Bellevue, in Montreux, Switzerland, with the initial class consisting of 15 students from five different countries, studying courses delivered in French.
+Established in 1962 as the Institut International de Glion, the school was founded by Swiss professors Walter Hunziker and Frédéric Tissot on the site of the former Grand Hôtel Bellevue, in Montreux, Switzerland.
+The initial class consisted of fifteen students from five different countries, studying courses delivered in French.

 In 1977, Glion changed its name to the Centre International de Glion (CIG), before becoming Glion Hotel School.
 In 1989 a second campus was opened in Bulle.
 In 2002, Glion updated its name to Glion Institute of Higher Education and became part of Laureate Education, an American education company.

-In 2006, Glion was accredited by the New England Commission of Higher Education (NECHE) (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc.).

 In 2013, Glion opened a new campus in London, located in the grounds of the University of Roehampton.
-In 2016, Glion was acquired by Eurazeo, a multinational private equity firm based in Paris, France.
+By 2016, Glion was acquired by Eurazeo, a multinational private equity firm based in Paris, France.
 Glion operates under the umbrella of hospitality education group Sommet Education.